Migration Patterns

 Types & Streams of Migration

-The Census classifies migrants by Place of Last Residence (POLR) and Place of Birth (POB).
-Four streams of internal migration: (1) Rural-to-Rural (R-R) — largest stream (about 50% of all migration); dominated by marriage migration of women; (2) Rural-to-Urban (R-U) — second largest; primarily economic (employment, education); drives urbanization; young male workers from UP, Bihar, Rajasthan, Odisha migrate to Mumbai, Delhi, Bengaluru, Gujarat; (3) Urban-to-Urban (U-U) — transfer of employment, education, marriage; professional migration; (4) Urban-to-Rural (U-R) — smallest stream; includes retirement, reverse migration (as seen during COVID-19 lockdown in 2020).
-International migration: India has the largest diaspora in the world (about 18 million overseas Indians).
+The Census tracks migrants by Place of Last Residence (POLR) and Place of Birth (POB) across four internal streams.
+(1) Rural-to-Rural (R-R) — the largest stream (~50%); marriage migration of women dominates.
+(2) Rural-to-Urban (R-U) — second largest; economic motives (employment, education) drive young male workers from UP, Bihar, Rajasthan, and Odisha toward Mumbai, Delhi, Bengaluru, and Gujarat; this stream fuels urbanization.
+(3) Urban-to-Urban (U-U) — covers employment transfers, education, marriage, and professional migration.
+(4) Urban-to-Rural (U-R) — the smallest stream; includes retirement and reverse migration, as witnessed during the COVID-19 lockdown (2020).
+Internationally, India holds the world's largest diaspora (~18 million overseas Indians) and receives the highest global remittances (~$125 billion in 2023).
 Major destinations: UAE, USA, Saudi Arabia, UK, Canada.
-Remittances to India are the highest in the world (about $125 billion in 2023).
-Brain drain (emigration of skilled professionals) is a concern, partially offset by brain gain and remittances.
+Brain drain of skilled professionals remains a concern, partially offset by brain gain and remittance inflows.

 Push & Pull Factors of Migration

-Push Factors (reasons to leave origin): (1) Poverty and low wages in rural areas; (2) Lack of employment opportunities — disguised unemployment in agriculture; (3) Natural disasters — floods, droughts, cyclones; (4) Land fragmentation — average holding size 1.08 hectares and declining; (5) Social factors — caste discrimination, social conflicts; (6) Inadequate infrastructure — poor education, health facilities in rural areas; (7) Agrarian distress — crop failures, indebtedness.
-Pull Factors (attractions at destination): (1) Better employment opportunities — industries, construction, services sector; (2) Higher wages — urban wages significantly higher than rural; (3) Education — colleges, professional courses; (4) Healthcare — better hospitals and medical facilities; (5) Better infrastructure — transport, communication, entertainment; (6) Social mobility — urbanization offers escape from rigid social hierarchies.
-Seasonal/circular migration is significant — agricultural labourers move to construction, brick kilns, sugarcane harvesting for 4-8 months and return; estimated 100+ million seasonal migrants.
+Push Factors drive departure from origin: (1) Rural poverty and low wages; (2) Disguised unemployment in agriculture; (3) Natural disasters — floods, droughts, cyclones; (4) Land fragmentation — average holding just 1.08 hectares and declining; (5) Caste discrimination and social conflicts; (6) Poor education and health infrastructure in rural areas; (7) Agrarian distress from crop failures and indebtedness.
+Pull Factors attract migrants to destinations: (1) Employment in industries, construction, and services; (2) Higher urban wages; (3) Access to colleges and professional courses; (4) Superior healthcare facilities; (5) Better transport, communication, and amenities; (6) Social mobility beyond rigid rural hierarchies.
+Seasonal/circular migration moves an estimated 100+ million agricultural labourers into construction, brick kilns, and sugarcane harvesting for 4-8 months before they return home.

 Consequences of Migration